giaco5988/hcl-on-fashion-mnist/README.md

 * Hyperparameter search, use different training and model parameters (e.g. lr, batch size, feature dimension)
 * Add tests
 * Add dvc-tracking to track data and pipelines
+* In order to reduce queries to database, can we understand which are the most effective (optimal) labels to query?
+E.g. those which are most difficult to classify.
+A first try could be to query those with low classification score.